 When friends ask for advice, they may not specifically want guidance.
 Often, they need someone to listen and be supportive.
 Some people have difficulty accepting advice.
 They may be in denial and refuse any suggestions, even when they had asked for help.

-- Is giving advice good?
+- Is giving advice worth the effort?

-- How can I be a supportive friend?
+- How can I be supportive?

-- How do I become more supportive?
+- How do I gain their trust?

 - Why don’t people take sound advice?

 - What is the best way to give friends advice?

 - How do I advise a friend with relationship problems?

 - How do you offer help to a chronic complainer?

 Is Giving Advice Worth the Effort?

 We need to determine their needs.
 If they are not ready to accept advice, or worse, if they don't want it, then it's best to avoid getting involved.